Grey-Surafel-Abera/alx-low_level_programming/0x12-singly_linked_lists/README.md

-example about single linked list
+example about single linked lists